Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 - free_buffers for a String Builder (see § 19.5)
 - to_c_string() and free for C strings (see § 19.7)

+**User defer when possible**
+Whenever you allocate on the heap (alloc, New, NewArray, [..]Type, and so on), use `defer free(object)` immediately after creating it.
+But this works only when you use that object right now in your current procedure and then don't need it anymore, because defer calls the free at the end of the current proc.

 For these methods, the heap is just a giant storage facility.
 The compiler does not check whether memory is freed, so this is your responsibility as a developer.
 Doing a free for every object allocated on the heap can be cumbersome and forgotten.